aguo890/ImprovedVideoBot/README.md

 # Fully Automated Reddit Stories Video Generator & Poster to TikTok, Instagram Reels, and YouTube Shorts

+> ⚠️ **Notice:** This project is no longer actively maintained.
+It remains fully functional, and I'm happy to review and accept pull requests from the community.

 ## Introduction
 This repository contains a fully automated system that generates and posts Reddit stories to three major platforms: TikTok, Instagram Reels, and YouTube Shorts.